Cathedral of Our Merciful Saviour

 The Cathedral of Our Merciful Saviour in Faribault is the oldest cathedral in Minnesota.
 Built 1862–1869 and designed by James Renwick Jr., it was the first church in the Episcopal Church in the United States of America designed as a cathedral.

+The church reported 147 members in 2015 and 64 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $75,975 with average Sunday attendance (ASA) of 26 persons.
+This was a relative decrease from ASA of 59 reported in 2016.

 On August 10, 1979, the cathedral and its guild house were added to the National Register of Historic Places.
 On February 19, 1982, there was a boundary increase to add the bishop's residence to the National Register.

 History

 Our Merciful Saviour was founded by Bishop Henry Benjamin Whipple, who is buried beneath the altar.
 Whipple laid the cornerstone on July 16, 1862 and it was dedicated on St. John's Day, June 24, 1869.

 Whipple envisioned that the cathedral would be part of an educational community in Faribault, writing, "It was my hope that we might build up schools around the Cathedral, making it a common centre."
 He was involved with the founding of James Lloyd Breck's Seabury Divinity School as well as Shattuck, St. Mary's, and St. James.
 Breck also helped fundraise extensively for building the cathedral, raising between $11,000 and $12,000 of the total cost of $60,000.

 The Cathedral was built in several stages, with the body of the cathedral ready for service in 1868.
 The guild house was constructed in 1895 to allow for more space and services, and the Bishop Gilbert wing was built in 1905.
 The tower was not completed until 1902, and was done so as a memorial to Bishop Whipple, with the chimes in the tower contributed by his second wife, Evangeline Marrs Whipple.

-In 1941 St. Mark's Episcopal Cathedral in Minneapolis was dedicated as the seat of the bishop for the Episcopal Diocese of Minnesota, but the Cathedral of Our Merciful Saviour retains its status as a full cathedral as well and continues to serve the regional community.
+In 1941 St. Mark's Episcopal Cathedral in Minneapolis was dedicated as the seat of the bishop for the Episcopal Diocese of Minnesota, but the Cathedral of Our Merciful Saviour retained its status as a full cathedral.

+The cathedral continues to serve the regional community and celebrated its 150th anniversary in 2012.
+After the COVID-19 pandemic, attendance dwindled, and the church began adding new programming to gather support.
+Programs include a quilt show, a free meal in the Guild House, meetings by Triumphant Life Church, Alcoholics Anonymous, and Narcotics Anonymous.
+The cathedral also hosts a concert series.